MineTrax/minetrax.github.io/docs/upgrade.md

 bash update.sh
 ```

 Note: It should automatically update everything for you.
-If it fails you will have to manually handle update.
+If it fails you will have to manually handle update using below manual method.

 ## Manually Upgrading Web
 :::caution